 Bachelor's Degree in Medical Assisting: Program Information

 Curriculum for a health science or allied health bachelor's degree completion program includes general education courses in addition to health science core and elective coursework.
-A fieldwork experience or research project could also be required.
 Common topics of study include:

 - Health promotion